vanderbilt-redcap/cat_mh/README.md

 After saving this configuration, survey participants should then see a message and a button at the end of the survey prompting them to continue to the CAT-MH interview.

 ![Survey Complete](/images/surveyComplete.PNG)

+After a participant finishes a survey, they will see a button that will redirect them to the CAT-MH interview that is proctored via the CAT-MH API.
+When the participant finishes the interview, they are shown the results, which are also stored in the REDCap project.
+You can view the results by clicking the “CAT-MH Interview Results Report” link on the project sidebar.